Spawning: Overview

 Semelparity is sometimes called "big bang" reproduction, since the single reproductive event of semelparous organisms is usually large and fatal to the spawners.
 The classic example of a semelparous animal is the Pacific salmon, which lives for many years in the ocean before swimming to the freshwater stream of its birth, spawning, and then dying.
 Other spawning animals which are semelparous include mayflies, squid, octopus, smelt, capelin and some amphibians.
 Semelparity is often associated with r-strategists.
 However, most fish and other spawning animals are iteroparous.

 When the internal ovaries or egg masses of fish and certain marine animals are ripe for spawning they are called roe.
 Roe from certain species, such as shrimp, scallop, crab and sea urchins, are sought as human delicacies in many parts of the world.
 Caviar is a name for the processed, salted roe of non-fertilized sturgeon.
 The term soft roe or white roe denotes fish milt.
 Lobster roe is called coral because it turns bright red when cooked.
 Roe (reproductive organs) are usually eaten either raw or briefly cooked.

 "The reproductive behaviour of fishes is remarkably diversified: they may be oviparous (lay eggs), ovoviviparous (retain the eggs in the body until they hatch), or viviparous (have a direct tissue connection with the developing embryos and give birth to live young).
-All cartilaginous fishes—the elasmobranches (e.g., sharks, rays, and skates)—employ internal fertilization and usually lay large, heavy-shelled eggs or give birth to live young.
+All cartilaginous fishes—the elasmobranchs (e.g., sharks, rays, and skates)—employ internal fertilization and usually lay large, heavy-shelled eggs or give birth to live young.
 The most characteristic features of the more primitive bony fishes is the assemblage of polyandrous (many males) breeding aggregations in open water and the absence of parental care..."